fahmidur/http-bench-1/README.md

 The purpose of this repo is to benchmark different HTTP libraries available to Golang and C++.

+**WARNING**: This repository is a work in progress, the implementations benchmarked here are far from ideal, please do not draw any conclusions.

 ## Test Implementations

 The following descriptions of each of the test implementations all of which produce a static server binary.